 - Best Retail Trade Shows: While written for buyers, these shows are highly-trafficked and also a good option for sellers.

 As covered earlier, wholesale marketplaces are a great place to get your products noticed and streamline your operation.
 There are a lot of different marketplaces to choose from—and just like tradeshows, you should be sure that you are choosing one that will attract your target market.
 Look for similar brands or complementary products when choosing a marketplace to ensure you are attracting the buyers you want and that the shopping experience is streamlined.

 Popular wholesale marketplaces include:

 Selling wholesale is an extremely lucrative business model that focuses primarily on brand development and product enhancements rather than direct customer sales (unless of course, you are both the wholesaler and the retailer).
-Creating a wholesale business looks different from starting a retail business and this guide will help you understand how you can get your wholesale business off the ground and start making sales.
+Creating a wholesale business looks different from starting a retail business, and following our guide can get your business off the ground and start making sales.